onkelbeh/HomeAssistantRepository/README.md

 PyPI `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 Please make sure you have a proper license assigned, selected license should be unique on all platforms (
 PyPI/GitHub/Sourceforge).

+## 2024-01 again some file collisions related to snmp
+The HA team now uses pysnmp-lextudio (which is imho not a bad decision).
+Had to apply a slight patch to the core constraints.
+Best practice for now is to keep `/etc/portage/profile/package.provided` as it is (the snmp libs are only referenced 2 times from the main repo), remove `pysnmplib` and let the Ebuild install the 2 lextudio modules.
+For easier install I also patched core's version of `dev-python/regex`.

 ## note to the 2023-10 Update

 Due to a sudden significant change in the [pypi.eclass](https://devmanual.gentoo.org/eclass-reference/pypi.eclass/index.html) and other fundamental aspects of the Gentoo packaging system, we faced a complex and time-consuming task of updating our ebuilds.
 These changes required modifications to nearly 2000 ebuilds, impacting our ability to release updates in a timely manner.